trigat/mailoney-docker/README.md

 Docker container for Mailoney SMTP Honeypot

 # Overview
-This image sets up Mailoney in an Ubuntu container.
+This image sets up the Mailoney honeypot in an Ubuntu Docker container.

 More details can be found at https://github.com/awhitehatter/mailoney